PoisotLab/2015_ms_datamining/ms.md

 It should be noted that this analysis relies on *databases*, and a vast majority of information is confined to the primary literature.
 While it is possible to do manual literature surveys [*e.g.* @strong_int], this tasks becomes daunting for large number of species.
-Initiatives like text-mining [@milanit_mlt] will speed up the rate at which we can recover interactions data from the literature -- if publishers allow researchers to mine the literature they create.
+Initiatives like text-mining [@milani_mlt] will speed up the rate at which we can recover interactions data from the literature -- if publishers allow researchers to mine the literature they create.